Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/focus-navigation.md

 ﻿---
-title: "Keyboard navigation (Switch Access)"
+title: "Keyboard navigation & Switch Access"
 ---

-# Keyboard navigation (Switch Access)
+# Keyboard navigation & Switch Access

 ## Access to interactive elements

 **Target&nbsp;:** everyone and especially people with motor disabilities who use a keyboard to navigate.
 **When&nbsp;:** during design and development.

-Navigation using Switch Access is very useful for people with motor or cognitive difficulties.
+Navigation using Switch Access or keyboard is very useful for people with motor or cognitive difficulties.
 This navigation makes it possible to move from one interactive element to another (element on which an action can be performed).
-It corresponds to the navigation that can be done with a Bluetooth keyboard linked to a smartphone.

-To manage keyboard navigation, there are 2 things to check:
+To manage keyboard and Switch Access navigation, there are 2 things to check:
 - Allow focus on interactive elements (focus navigation only concerns interactive elements).
 If, for example, your application has custom views that can be clicked on, you must make sure that these views are focusable by setting the `focusable` attribute to `true`.
 - Manage the focus display: any interactive element can receive the focus, so the `state_focused` must be defined and allow to easily distinguish which element has the focus.

 **To be verified&nbsp;:**

-- With the keyboard navigation, it is possible to visually determine which element has the focus.
+- With the keyboard (and Switch Access) navigation, it is possible to visually determine which element has the focus.
-- All the features are accessible with the keyboard navigation.
+- All the features are accessible with the keyboard (and Switch Access) navigation.
-- All interactive elements are highlighted with the keyboard navigation.
+- All interactive elements are highlighted with the keyboard (and Switch Access) navigation.
-- Only the interactive elements are highlighted with the keyboard navigation.
+- Only the interactive elements are highlighted with the keyboard (and Switch Access) navigation.

 **Reference <abbr>WCAG</abbr>&nbsp;:**